-If you have concerns about your child, then you should initially contact your child's class teacher or Mrs Woodward who is our school SENCO or Mrs Ellis or Miss Cole who are our Deputy SENCOs.
+If you have concerns about your child, then you should initially contact your child's class teacher or Mrs Woodward who is our school SENCO:

-Contact details: 01902 558993 or email sen@villiersprimaryschool.co.uk Individual children are discussed by Staff and SLT on a termly basis at Pupil Progress meetings.
+Contact details: 01902 558993

+Individual children are discussed by class based staff and SLT on a termly basis at Pupil Progress meetings.
 It is often, but not always, in this forum that a decision is made as to whether a child needs to be placed on our SEN register.